 Peer to peer lending platforms make their money, primarily, by charging the borrower fees upfront and in the ‘spread’.
 The spread is the difference between what a lender gets and what a borrower pays.
 This is a similar system to how bank make profits when lending.
 Ablrate charges up front fees and trailing fees, which we believe aligns us with lenders better.

-Some peer to peer lending platforms have a secondary market where lenders can buy and sell loans between themselves.
+Some peer to peer lending platforms have a loan Exchange where lenders can buy and sell loans between themselves.
 Ablrate operates a unique market where bids and offers can be made.
 The market currently trades up to £80,000 per day.